victoriadrake/simple-subscribe/README.md

 - `VERIFY_PATH`: the name of your email verification endpoint, e.g. `verify`
 - `SENDER_EMAIL`: the email your confirmation message will be coming from
 - `SENDER_NAME`: the name you'd like the confirmation message to come from

+As well as these website pages:

+- `CONFIRM_SUBSCRIBE_PAGE`: the path of the page your subscriber sees after submitting their email, e.g. `confirm`
+- `SUCCESS_PAGE`: the path of the page your subscriber sees when they complete sign up, e.g. `success`
+- `ERROR_PAGE`: the path of your error page, e.g. `error`
+- `CONFIRM_UNSUBSCRIBE_PAGE`: the path of the page shown after someone successfully unsubscribes, e.g. `unsubscribed`

 Pages that your subscriber is sent to after an action are constructed with the base URL in the format `<BASE_URL><SUCCESS_PAGE>`.